-Note: Subject Audio is disabled so 0 bps is displayed for the stream, however there is still some Overhead traffic (533 bps) associated with Subject Audio to keep the channel available to the Session.
+Note: Subject Audio is disabled, 0 bps is displayed for the data bit rate, however there is still some Overhead traffic (533 bps) associated with Subject Audio to keep the channel available when in a call.

 Note: The Audio settings are global and will be used regardless of which Video profile is selected.